LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{align}$$
 </div>

-Where in the inequality it was used that $s> 1 /2$.
+Where in the inequality, it was used that $s> 1 /2$.
 We deduce from (\ref{f1})  and
 (\ref{f2})  on taking norms
 that